sifero-cloud/crypto/README.md

 We welcome independent security audits and run periodic [Encryption Challenges](https://sifero.cloud/challenge.html) to publicly verify our encryption strength.

-If you find a vulnerability, please report it to security@sifero.cloud.
+If you find a vulnerability, please report it to admin@sifero.cloud.

 ---